lulf/lulf/README.md

 Software engineer with interest in systems constrained by size, performance or scale.

-Employed by Red Hat where I work/have worked on projects related to messaging, IoT, embedded and software supply chain.

 ## Interests
 * Embedded and IoT
 * Open Source communities

+## Work
+Employed by Red Hat where I work/have worked on projects related to messaging, IoT, embedded and software supply chain.

+Previous: Nordic Semiconductor (IoT, BLE, IPv6), Yahoo!
+(Search, [Vespa.ai](https://vespa.ai))

 ## Contact